ComputeCanada/dh-carpentry/PythonResources/Twitter/PythonBasicsTwitterWalkthrough.md

       if x < y:

+          print ("x is less than y")

+Of course this is not the only case, y can also be less than x.
+We can add this as follows:

+      x = 5
+      y = 4

+      if x < y:
-          print ‘x is less than y’
+          print ("x is less than y")

-* Else

       else:
+          print ("y is less than x")

+Still, we have not caught all the cases

+	x = 5
+	y = 4

+	if x < y:
+		print ("x is less than y")
+	elif x > y:
-          print ‘x is not less than y’
+		print ("y is less than x")

-* Elif

-      elif x==y:
+	elif x == y:

-          print ‘x is equal to y'
+		print("x is equal to y")

-* conjunction with a conditional
+	else:
+		print("Something weird is happening")

+While it seems unnecessary to add the last line because all the cases are covered it is good practice to explicitly trap all the cases you expect and then use else to grab any that you don't.

+We can also combine conditionals with logical operators

+	x = 5
 	if 0 < x and x < 10:

-          print ‘x is a positive single digit number’
+		print("x is a positive single digit number")

-* In
+We can now go back and modify our program by adding a conditional that will allow us to initialize an entry  for an item to 1 when we see it for the first time or to do something else if we've seen it before:

+	# Take some input
+	inputString = "this is some sample text"

+	# Process the input word by word, counting each word
+	dicthist={}
+	for word in inputString:
-      if ‘a’ in fruit:
+	    if word not in dicthist:

-          print fruit

-* Function with a while loop with a conditional

-      def find(word, letter)
+	        dicthist[word] = 1
+    	else:

-          index = 0
+        	dicthist[word] = 2

-          while index < len(fruit)

-              if word[index] == letter:

-                  return index

-              return -1

-          print find(fruit, ‘a’)
+	print(dicthist)

+Of course, we need some way to account for items that occur more than twice.
+For this we need to talk about operators.

 ##Operators
-* Objects are the nouns of the language.
+Objects are the nouns of the language.
 You do things to them with other things.
 Strings, integers, variables, lists, etc. are all types of objects.
-* Operators are the things you use to do things to objects.
+Operators are the things you use to do things to objects.
 When you do something to an object with an operator we refer to that object as an operand.
 Things like + - ^ * ** / = == < > <= >= are all operators.

-* Punctuation are the characters (including spaces) that keep the syntax together.
+You've already seen punctuation, these are the characters (including spaces) that keep the syntax together.
 These include spaces, : , () [] {}

-* Expressions arise when we link objects together with operators and the right punctuation.
+Expressions arise when we link objects together with operators and the right punctuation.

-* Statements are things that the computer will do.
+Statements are things that the computer will do.
 Expressions are kinds of statements but think of them as separate things.
 Expressions have values, statements work with values.

-* Try all the standard operators + * / -
+> Create some variables and assign numbers to them.
+Try all the standard operators + * / - on them.

-* What does 1 // 2 produce?
+> What does 1 // 2 produce?
+Why?
-* 0. Why?
 Integer division.

 **IMPORTANT:**  In Python 2 / is *integer division by default*.
 Can overcome this by adding decimal placeholders to at least one component of the formula.